TRACE: Grounding Time Series in Context for Multimodal Embedding and Retrieval: Proposed Method

 \subsection{Retrieval-augmented Generation with Time Series Foundation Models}

 As shown in Figure~\ref{fig:cover_fig}, \name enables retrieval-augmented generation (RAG) for time series foundation models, inspired by the success of RAG in NLP~\cite{gao2023retrieval,liu2024retrieval}.
-Given a query time series, \name retrieves semantically relevant time-series–text pairs from a large multimodal corpus based on the embedding similarity.
-The retrieved context is then encoded into a soft token, which is a trainable, dense vector that serves as a continuous prompt to condition the downstream forecasting model.
-This design allows the forecaster to incorporate external knowledge without architectural modification.
-Importantly, the base time-series foundation model remains frozen during training, as the soft tokens are differentiable and model-agnostic, improving efficiency and enabling plug-and-play integration across diverse backbone architectures.
+Given a query time series, \name computes its \texttt{[CLS]} token embedding and retrieves the top-$R$ most relevant multimodal pairs ${(\mathbf{X}^i, \tau_{\text{cxt}}^i)}_{i=1}^R$ from the pre-built multimodal database based on the embedding similarity, where $\mathbf{X}^i$ is a historical multivariate time series and $\tau_{\text{cxt}}^i$ is the associated sample-level context.
+Specifically, the time series component is encoded to $\mathbf{h}_{\text{ts}}^{(i)} \in \mathbb{R}^d$, and the textual context $\tau_{\text{cxt}}^i$ is encoded to $\mathbf{z}_{\text{cxt}}^{(i)} \in \mathbb{R}^d$ (as in Sec.~\ref{sec:stage2}).
+These representations are concatenated, stacked, and mapped through a single trainable projection layer to generate a final, dense soft token $\mathbf{P}$, which serves as a continuous prompt that is prepended to the query sequence input.
+This design allows the downstream forecaster to incorporate external knowledge without architectural modification.
+Importantly, the base time-series foundation model remains frozen during training; only the projection layer and a lightweight task-specific head are updated.
+This approach ensures efficiency and model-agnosticism, enabling plug-and-play integration across diverse backbone architectures.
 In effect, \name acts as a structured, external memory, enriching the model's input with historically grounded and semantically aligned context.